 Pre-retirement mortality rates for PERS were based on the RP-2000 Employee Pre-retirement Mortality Table for male and female active participants.
 For State employees, mortality tables are set back 4 years for males and females.
 In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the Conduent modified 2014 projection scale.
 Post-retirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members.
-In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality rates and projection Scale AA and using a generational approach based on the Conduent 2014 projection scale thereafter.
-Disability retirement rates used to value disabled retirees were based on the RP-2000 Disabled Mortality Table (set back 3 years for males and set forward 1 year for females).
+In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality retirement rates used to value disabled retirees were based on the RP-2000 Disabled Mortality Table (set back 3 years for males and set forward 1 year for females).